United Kingdom military aircraft registration number: A1 to Z9999

-By 1916, the first sequence had reached 10000, and it was decided to start an alpha-numeric system from A1 (allocated to a Royal Aircraft Factory BE.2d) to A9999 then starting again at B1.
+By 1916, the first sequence had reached 10000, and it was decided to start an alpha-numeric system, from A1 (allocated to a Royal Aircraft Factory BE.2d) to A9999, then starting again at B1.
 The letters A, B, C, D, E, F, H, and J were allocated to the Royal Flying Corps (RFC), and N1 to N9999 and S1 to S9999 to the Royal Naval Air Service (RNAS).
-When the sequence reached the prefix K it was decided to start at K1000 for all subsequent letters instead of K1.
+When the sequence reached the prefix K, it was decided to start at K1000 for all subsequent letters instead of K1.

 Although the N and S series had earlier been used by RNAS aircraft, the sequence N1000 to N9999 was again used by the Air Ministry for both RAF and RN aircraft.
 The 'Naval' S sequence had reached only S1865, a Fairey IIIF, but when R9999 was reached in 1939, the next serial allocations did not run on from that point, but instead commenced at T1000.

 From 1937, not all aircraft registration numbers were allocated, in order to hide the true number of aircraft in production and service.
-Gaps in the serial number sequence were sometimes referred to as "blackout blocks".
-The first example of this practice was an early 1937 order for 200 Avro Manchester bombers which were allotted the serials L7276-7325, L7373-7402, L7415-7434, L7453-7497, L7515-7549 and L7565-7584, covering a range of 309 possible serial numbers, and thus making it difficult for an enemy to estimate true British military aircraft strength.
+Gaps in the serial number sequence were sometimes referred to as 'blackout blocks'.
+The first example of this practice was an early 1937 order for two-hundred Avro Manchester bombers; which were allotted the registration numbers L7276-7325, L7373-7402, L7415-7434, L7453-7497, L7515-7549, and L7565-7584, covering a range of 309 possible serial registration numbers, and thus making it difficult for an enemy to estimate true British military aircraft strength.

 AA100 to ZZ999

 By 1940, the registration number Z9978 had been allocated to a Bristol Blenheim, and it was decided to restart the sequence with a two-letter prefix, starting at AA100.
 This sequence is still in use today.
-Until the 1990s this two-letter, three-numeral registration number sequence, had numbers in the range 100 to 999.
+Until the 1990s, this two-letter, three-numeral registration number sequence, had numbers in the range 100 to 999.
 An exception to this rule was a Douglas Skyraider AEW1 which received the UK serial WT097, which incorporated the last three digits of its US Navy Bureau Number 124097.
 Recently, past unassigned registration numbers, including those having numerals 001-099, have been assigned.

-Some letters have not been used to avoid confusion: C confusion with G, I confusion with 1, O and Q confusion with 0, U confusion with V and Y confusion with X.
+Some letters have not been used to avoid confusion: C could be confused with G, I confused with 1, O and Q confused with 0, U confused with V, and Y confused with X.